We care about Aflac’s policyholders affected by the recent wildfires:

 Variable life insurance requires more involvement on the policyholder’s part, given the additional flexibility and ability to select investments.
 Policyholders may enjoy faster potential growth but also bear the risk of losses if investments underperform.
 Therefore, variable insurance could be a good option if you have a higher risk tolerance and prefer a more active approach to your policy.

-If you’re interested in getting a life insurance policy, Aflac has you covered with a variety of options.
+While Aflac doesn’t offer variable life insurance, we do offer a variety of life insurance policies with reasonable premiums and comprehensive coverage, including term and whole life insurance.
 Speak with an agent today to learn more and find the right policy type for you.

 Coverage is underwritten by Tier One Insurance Company.
 Final Expense: Arkansas, Delaware, Idaho, Oklahoma, Oregon, Pennsylvania, Texas, & Virginia, Policies ICC21-AFLLBL21 and ICC21-AFLRPL21; and Riders ICC21-AFLABR22, ICC21-AFLADB22, and ICC21-AFLCDR22.
 Aflac Final Expense policies are not available in New York.